-A broad mix of uses and densities shall be provided, as described in the Station Avenue Overlay District bylaw.
+A broad mix of uses and densities shall be provided, as described in the Town Center Overlay District bylaw.
 The vitality of the streetscape shall be supported by providing a variety of ground-floor retail businesses and restaurants, each generally not exceeding 2,000 square feet in floor area.
 Buildings shall be designed to be flexible in floor plan, adaptable to different uses over time as market demand changes.

-The District will best serve the town if ground floor spaces house retail functions; with office spaces and residential uses above.
-The most effective mix of uses is at least 1/3 retail, approximately 1/3 office and other commercial, and no more than 1/3 residential.
+Where appropriate, the District will best serve the town if ground floor spaces house retail functions; with office spaces and residential uses above.
 Ground floor residential and office uses are least compatible with the creation of effective public space, and are specifically discouraged along Station Avenue.